 - It provides security to File Transfer.

-- It provides its users a well maintained Access Control.
+- It gives its users well-maintained Access Control.

 - It provides multiple Access Methods for File Transfer

-- It hides the details of individual’s computer system
+- It hides the details of an individual’s computer system

 Advantages of FTP :